 Soy Burger and Soy Milk, a specialty of Tagbac Elementary School in Brgy Tagbac Sur, Oton

-From a community farm and school initiated farm, ATI introduced Ephrathah Farms, a whopping 14 hectare property in Brgy.
+From a community farm and school-initiated farm, ATI introduced Ephrathah Farms, a whopping 14-hectare property in Brgy.
 Sariri, Badiangan and owned by Ed Roderick Canuto.

 Ephrathah Farms uses the method ‘Hydroponics’ a method of cultivating plants in a nutrient liquid with or without gravel or supporting medium.
-It is often referred to as a ‘soil-less’ method in hydroculture.
+It is often referred to as a ‘soil-less method in hydroculture.

 One hectare farm.
-Agribased Micro Initiatives (AMI) Farm, is a 1 hectare property owned by Mr. Rey Pedroso.
-It is located in Badiangan, Iloilo and offers a wide variety of fruits and vegetables, medicinal herbs, and livestock.
-The farm is equipped with a space for growing plants, a hatchery, as well as piggery – all within a 1 hectare property.
+Agribased Micro Initiatives (AMI) Farm, is a 1-hectare property owned by Mr. Rey Pedroso.
+It is located in Badiangan, Iloilo, and offers a wide variety of fruits and vegetables, medicinal herbs, and livestock.
+The farm is equipped with a space for growing plants, a hatchery, as well as piggery – all within a 1-hectare property.
 The farm was not only able to sustain the family’s needs but provided a healthy haven and green paradise for the family.

 Going digital.
 The Agricultural Traning Institute, promising ‘excellent extension services beyond boundaries’, is the e-extension and training arm of the Philippine Department of Agriculture – aimed to lead in the delivery of services for agriculture and fisheries.
 The institute utilizes technology to aid in helping and empowering farmers.
-The e-extension program for agriculture creates an electronic and interactive bridge for farmers, fishers and other stakeholders.
+The e-extension program for agriculture creates an electronic and interactive bridge for farmers, fishers, and other stakeholders.
 The institute offers the following interactive and digital services for farmers.

 — E-Learning.
-Amongst the programs is ‘e-learning’, a long distance education that provides online certificate courses and digital learning resources.
-This includes technology kits, video clips, and mini tutorials.
+Amongst the programs is ‘e-learning’, a long-distance education that provides online certificate courses and digital learning resources.
+This includes technology kits, video clips, and mini-tutorials.
 The e-Learning Portal can be accessed at www.e-extension.gov.ph/elearning.

 — E-Farming.
-Another useful tool provided by the Agricultural Traning Institute is e-farming through the Farmer’s Contact Center delivers farm and business advisory services to the farmers, fishers, extention workers, and partner.
+Another useful tool provided by the Agricultural Traning Institute is e-farming through the Farmer’s Contact Center delivers farm and business advisory services to the farmers, fishers, extention workers, and partners.
 The e-farming services are manned by licensed agriculturists and they respond via voice calls, texts, emails, and even online chat.

 — E-Selling.
 FilFarm, or Filipino Farmers Are Ready to Market, is an avenue for sellers and buyers to meet.
 It envisions a future where markets are brought directly to buyers at a lesser price.
-The primary aim for this initiative is to connect farmers directly to the market.
+The primary aim of this initiative is to connect farmers directly to the market.